atlassian/react-sweet-state/docs/recipes/typescript.md

-## Typing sweet-state with Typescript
+## Typing sweet-state with TypeScript

 This is a basic example: